introlab/securbot/frontend/README.md

 ## Components

 ## Environment Variables
-The UI, through Vue/webpack, uses environment variables to set come variables used during execution.
+The UI, through Vue/webpack, uses environment variables to configure some variables used during execution.
 The variables are set inside a [.env file](https://cli.vuejs.org/guide/mode-and-env.html#modes).

 An example of this is shown inside .env.example.
-You would need to either create a new file in the same format or create a copy of the file and change its values to the ones you desired.s
+You would need to either create a new file in the same format or create a copy of the file and change its values to the ones you desired.
+Currently, there is 2 variables that can be configured:

-- VUE&#95_APP&#95_SERVER&#95_URL: The URL of the server to connect to.
+- **VUE&#95_APP&#95_SERVER&#95_URL**: The URL of the server to connect to.
-- VUE&#95_APP&#95_SERVER&#95_ROOM&#95_NAME: The room name to connect to on the server.
+- **VUE&#95_APP&#95_SERVER&#95_ROOM&#95_NAME**: The room name to connect to on the server.

 ## Changelog
 The changelog file shows all changes since v0.1.0.
 It was created on September 17th 2019, any changes before that date are available through the commits of the got repo.